kubernetes-hy/kubernetes-hy.github.io/pages/part1/part1.md

 {% include_relative exercises/1_05.html %}

 External connections with docker used the flag -p `-p 3003:3000` or in docker-compose ports declaration.
-Unfortunately Kubernetes isn't as simple.
+Unfortunately, Kubernetes isn't as simple.
 We're going to use either a *Service* resource or an *Ingress* resource.

 #### Before anything else ####